Published and Forthcoming Papers

 + The Gender Gap in Confidence: Expected But Not Accounted For [Supplemental Appendix] with Christine L. Exley

-American Economic Review, Conditionally Accepted
+American Economic Review, Forthcoming

 The confidence gap:/People know it exists, but/it still hurts women.